Centre Cuts Excise Duty On Blended Aviation Turbine Fuel To 2% For Regional Flight Operators

 The government has cut the excise duty on blended ATF to 2% for all domestic flights while all others will be subjected to a higher tax rate of 11%.

-The central government has lowered the duty on blended aviation turbine fuel for select airlines as it is considering making the use of this fuel voluntary for domestic flights by next year, with plans to make it mandatory by 2027.
+The central government has lowered the duty on blended aviation turbine fuel for select airlines as it is considering making the use of this fuel voluntary for domestic flights by next year, with plans to make it mandatory from 2027.
 This change follows the reclassification of blended ATF as a new category under mineral products in the Central Excise Act.

 The move comes after the aviation industry raised concerns that blending could raise operational costs, suggesting that the government may need to provide incentives to encourage airlines to adopt the new fuel voluntarily.

+However, experts say that a lower duty could help mitigate this impact to some extent.
 "The policy changes represent a balance between environmental responsibility and economic considerations," according to Saurabh Agarwal, tax partner at EY India.
 "The reduced excise duty is expected to lower operational costs for airlines, potentially leading to more competitive airfares for the common man."

 According to finance ministry officials, the reclassification is a preliminary step towards potentially making blended aviation turbine fuel optional for domestic flights, while further decisions will be taken following comprehensive consultations with relevant entities, including the Ministry of Civil Aviation, Niti Aayog, as well as the oil marketing companies.